 At Sargeant’s Roofing, we can install the color you want, but if it is not available in your area, there is not a whole lot that we can do.
 We can try to order them, but if you want camo-print shingles, odds are the availability for that material and style will be scarce — if not impossible to find.

-It is best when choosing shingles for your home that you complement your shingles with the materials of your home.
+It is best when choosing shingles for your home that you compliment your shingles with the materials of your home.
 We have noticed that darker roofing, such as browns and greys, work best with most homes.
 However, we caution against getting too dark of shingles.
 When you install dark roofing, they can sometimes prove to be intense heat conductors.
 If you already live in a hot climate, perhaps lighter materials would suit your home better.

 The Right Material